What is it?

 What are the costs?

 Overall, the costs are estimated as very low.
 There are few, if any, direct financial costs associated with this approach, though some additional resources such as books for discussion may be required.
-The cost of these resources is estimated at between $20 and $40 per pupil.
+The cost of these resources is estimated at between $20 and $40 per student.
 Professional development or training is also likely to enhance the benefits on learning.

 What should I consider?